What is beer?

 Cream Ales are brewed with ale yeast, but they were originally brewed by American brewers to compete with mass produced American lagers.
 They are also often brewed with six row barley which is not typically as high in quality as two row barley.

-Cream Ales do make the occassional appearance in the craft beer world, particularly in brewpubs, but their use of adjunct ingredients like corn or rice keep them out of the strict definition of a craft beer.
+Cream Ales do make the occasional appearance in the craft beer world, particularly in brewpubs, but their use of adjunct ingredients like corn or rice keep them out of the strict definition of a craft beer.

 Want to try a cream ale?